stackbit-projects/neat-rabbit-014d0/src/pages/blog/neurogrid_challenge.md

 excerpt: >-
   Neurogrid is part of a profound shift in computing, away from the sequential, step-by-step Von Neumann architecture towards a parallel, interconnected architecture more like the brain.
 seo:
-  title: Neurogrid: The Challenge
+  title: Neurogrid - The Challenge
   description: 'Neurogrid makes the computational power required to explore various hypotheses about how the cortex works affordable.'
   extra:
     - name: 'og:type'
       value: article
       keyName: property
     - name: 'og:title'
-      value: Neurogrid: The Challenge
+      value: Neurogrid - The Challenge
       keyName: property
     - name: 'og:description'
       value: 'Neurogrid makes the computational power required to explore various hypotheses about how the cortex works affordable.'